jubbp/ec6net-web/docs/training/foundation/modules/nature_of_ar.md

 ## Providing Documentation

-The ACMA has the power to request information from ana amteur, including evidence of the qualification.
+The ACMA has the power to request information from an amteur, including evidence of their qualifications.

 This request may come from a Radio inspector.

 ## Change of Contact Details

-All operators must contify the Australia Communicatrion a Media Authority of an changes to your contact details.
+All operators must notify the Australia Communicatrion a Media Authority of any changes to your contact details.

+You should also ensure the ACMA has you current email address.
+They use this address to reconfirm your call sign every 5 years.

 ## Authorised Frequencies and emissions